 A student may audit a course contingent upon availability of space and approval of the course instructor.
 Students must meet the prerequisites or be granted special permission in writing by the instructor for any audited course for which they enroll.
-In order to audit a course, a written copy of instructor approval for audit needs to be filed in the Registrar's Office and a copy is placed in the student's file in the Graduate Office.
+In order to audit a course, instructor approval for audit must be received in writing by the Registrar's Office.
 Students auditing a course are expected to attend all classes but are not required to complete written course assignments and examinations.
 A reduced fee will be charged.